jahangirmohammed/angular-experiments/README.md

 # experiments

-This project is a collection of few ideas implemented using angular
+This project is a collection of few ideas implemented using angular to get myself acquainted with angularJS:
 * Actors Search - Given a movie name, find actors.

 The implementation can be accessed at: